Software-Engineering-DHBW/BonoboBoard/README.md

   - [``` re ```](https://anaconda.org/conda-forge/regex)
   - [``` lxml ```](https://lxml.de/installation.html) (pip install lxml)
   - ``` sys ```
-- check them by opening a python-shell and type ``` import *package* ```
+- Check them by opening a python-shell and type ``` import *package* ```.
-  - if this throws no errors, you have already fulfilled the package requirement
+  - If this throws no errors, you have already fulfilled the package requirements.

 ****************************